Euro20179/AIO-LIMAS/CLIENTS.md

     A client MAY choose to display notes, and if notes are displayed: the client MUST implement phpbb like syntax for the following tags:
     `[b]bold[/b]`, `[i]italic[/i]`, `[spoiler]spoiler[/spoiler]`
+    In addition a new line must be rendered as a new line (no whitespace collapsing), starting and ending whitespace in the note itself, and within tags may be removed.
 3. The UserRating can be anything the user desires, it could be a scale of 1-10, it could be a non-linear scale, it's up to the user.
     However the client may enforce a certain rating scale, The web client enforces my rating scale, of a non-linear scale where 80 is average